ankushjain358/coderjony-statiq-blog/input/blogs/solution-clusterdown-hash-slot-not-served-in-case-of-single-master-failure.md

 Author: Ankush Jain
 IsActive: true
 Tags:
-  - Tag1
+  - Redis
 ---
-If you are not using Redis in cluster mode or master-slave mode & still getting this error **CLUSTERDOWN Hash slot not served** then you must try below solution.
+If you are **not using** Redis in cluster mode or master-slave mode & still getting this error **CLUSTERDOWN Hash slot not served** then you must try the below solution.
 That should fix the issue.

 ## Solution: